reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 > we can help people escape the corporate silos even if they don’t want their own website. \[…]

-> The more people who use the independent web — whether creating new work, participating in conversations, curating links, or simply reading — the healthier it becomes.
+> The more people who use the independent web—whether creating new work, participating in conversations, curating links, or simply reading—the healthier it becomes.

 I like the idea of expanding participation in the IndieWeb beyond just the people who own a website, and including non-site-owning readers.
-Speaking as someone who maintains my own site on the IndieWeb, I love when I see people interact with my writing on social media sites where I [POSSE](https://www.citationneeded.news/posse/) my posts — no webmentions required.
+Speaking as someone who maintains my own site on the IndieWeb, I love when I see people interact with my writing on social media sites where I [POSSE](https://www.citationneeded.news/posse/) my posts—no webmentions required.

 Comment sections on personal sites can be great as well, [^2] and can offer further ways to interact.
 Alex (someone who does have webmentions on their site) [writes about](https://alexsirac.com/webmentions-make-me-sad/) preferring when blogs *also* have a comment section, noting that